hashicorp-services/consul-in-prod/README.md

 <strong>Manual steps to create</strong> each <a href="#Implementations">implementation</a>, explained like the <a target="_blank" href="https://imaginea.gitbooks.io/consul-devops-handbook/content/deployment_strategy.html">Imagina GitBook</a>) are logically organized into these sequential stages (using automated means where applicable):

+   1. <strong>Design values for variables</a>, abbreviations (such as <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations">Azure's</a>)

-   1. <strong>Laptop setup</strong> - on each builder laptop: Linux utilities, VSCode, Git, Vault, Consul, Terraform, GPG, etc.
+   1. <strong>Laptop setup</strong> - on each builder laptop: XCode, Homebrew, wget, tree, Jinja, VSCode, Git, GPG, Vault, Consul, Terraform, Packer, Docker, Docker Compose, etc.
-   1. <strong>GitHub account setup</strong> - with SSH and GPG certificates
+   1. <strong>GitHub setup</strong> - with SSH and GPG certificates
    1. <strong>Clone GitHub repos</strong> - each of the Reference Architecture components

    1. <strong>Establish Auth Method</strong> - for SSO and MFA by each user on Okta, etc.